Frequently asked questions

 What types of proposals does ARA fund?

 The Amazon Research Awards (ARA) program funds academic research and related contributions to open-source projects by top academic researchers around the world.
-ARA aims to fund projects leading toward a PhD degree or conducted as a part of post-doctoral work.

 What is the structure of an ARA award?
 Can it be extended?

-Awards are structured as one-year unrestricted gifts to the Principal Investigator's academic institution or organization, and can include cash and AWS Promotional Credits.
+Awards are structured as one-time unrestricted gifts to the Principal Investigator's academic institution or organization, and can include cash and AWS Promotional Credits.
 Though this funding is not extendable, applicants can submit new proposals for subsequent calls.

 Applying for an award